TurboWarp/docs/docs/website/translate.md

 ### Request to join {#request-to-join}

  - Go to [our Transifex page](https://www.transifex.com/turbowarp/turbowarp/), and click on the blue "Help Translate TurboWarp" button.
  - You'll probably have to create a Transifex account.
-Try to use the same username as your Scratch account so that we can add you to the [credits page](https://turbowarp.org/credits.html).
 Enter your email, a new password, then Sign Up.
  - When asked for your name, enter your username as your name and surname instead of your real name.
 For "department" and "job title", select "localization" and "individual contributor".
  - On then next step, select "join an existing project".
  - Choose the language(s) you want to translate into.